algorandfoundation/beaker/blog/blog.md

 1) Retrieving and comparing account balances.
 2) Unit testing functionality by passing inputs and comparing to expected outputs.

-For more see [Testing docs](https://algorand-devrel.github.io/beaker/html/testing.html) for more.
+For more information, see [Testing docs](https://algorand-devrel.github.io/beaker/html/testing.html).

 ## More